Monday, 23 January 2023

 Come and watch these fascinating forest animals from our new wildlife viewing area near the Bennachie Visitor Centre.
 We’re planting wildlife-friendly trees here and putting up information panels to help you identify the birds and animals you spot.

 The car park is open at any time, all through the year.
 Secure bike parking is available.

-From Inverurie, take the A96 north towards Huntly.
+From the first roundabout on the A96 at Inverurie, continue north towards Huntly.
 After about 3.5 miles (5.5 km) on the A96, take a road on the left signposted to Chapel of Garioch.
-At the t-junction in Chapel of Garioch turn right, then first left, signposted to the Bennachie Visitor Centre.
-Follow this road for about 2 miles (3.2 km) to reach the car park at grid reference NJ 698 216.
+Take the first left in Chapel of Garioch signposted to the Bennachie Centre.
+Follow this road for about 2 miles (3.2 km) continuing until the next brown Bennachie Centre sign where you will reach the car park at grid reference NJ 698 216.

 The nearest point for public transport is the village of Pitcaple, about 3 miles (4.8 km) away on the A96.
 It is served by buses between Huntly and Aberdeen.
 Alternatively, you could take a taxi from Inverurie, about 6.5 miles (10km) away, which is served by buses and trains.
 Check Traveline Scotland for details.

 The best views of Bennachie on a quieter walk to the summit